-Whether you've continuously fought severe illness or had an emergent injury, when a person hears "You need ostomy surgery," those words stop time.
+Whether you've fought an illness for years or you're facing an emergency situation, when a person hears "You need ostomy surgery," those words stop time.

 “I'm really struggling.
 I used to cope well with my illness, but now I just cry when I think about having ostomy surgery.
 I don't want to live with a bag and feel like I want my life to end.”

-It’s understandable to be upset and afraid.
-We've been there and hope these messages give you strength and encouragement to move forward.
+It’s understandable to be upset and afraid, many of us have been there.
+We hope these messages give you the strength to move forward.
+Don't give up.

 Leah Vosburg, ileostomy since 2017